-Follow these guidelines for trouble-free use: a 4" or larger radius, as shown to the right, should be maintained for shafts on all motors.
-In its normal curved position, the Series H can withstand 28 lbs. of torque before breaking.
-All other Series can tolerate up to 12 lbs. of torque.
+Follow these guidelines for trouble-free use: a 4" or larger radius, as shown below, should be maintained for shafts on all motors.
+In its normal curved position All Foredom CC, S, and SR Series flexible shaft power tools can tolerate up to 12 lbs. of torque (the Series H 1/4 horsepower can withstand 28 lbs. of torque before breaking).
 There is no way to avoid ultimate wear and under normal conditions a flexible shaft machine may require several replacement shafts and sheaths during its lifetime.
 (Follow shaft and sheath assembly instruction in the Assembly section of this manual.)